aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: High contrast between elements and backgrounds enhances the visibility of interactive features, making navigation intuitive and preventing user frustration.

+LF-S4.
+The user interface should facilitate smooth transitions and logical navigation pathways between different sections and features of the application.

+Rationale: Efficient navigation systems reduce user effort in learning how to use the application and increase overall satisfaction by minimizing the time spent on searching for functionalities.

 ## 11. Usability and Humanity Requirements

 ### 11.1 Ease of Use Requirements